Koreans in Japan: Statistics

+According to the Ministry of Justice, 409,238 South Koreans and 23,206 North Koreans (朝鮮人, Chōsen-jin) were registered as permanent or non-permanent residents of Japan in 2024.
+Below, two statistics on the numbers of foreign residents living in Japan are displayed, one map and one chart:

 History

 Overview

 The modern flow of Koreans to Japan started with the Japan-Korea Treaty of 1876 and increased dramatically after 1920.
 During World War II, a large number of Koreans were also conscripted by Japan.
 Another wave of migration started after South Korea was devastated by the Korean War in the 1950s.
 Also noteworthy was the large number of refugees from the massacres on Jeju Island by the South Korean government.